-We believe that the promotion of Health,Safety and Wellbeing is a fundamental requirement for us and our suppliers.
-Our suppliers will at all times and under all circumstances maintain a high level of safety including the achievement of all legal standards.
-We expect our suppliers to work with us to establish and maintain a culture and working environment in which Health & Safety is of paramount concern to all.
+NWG believes that the promotion of Health, Safety and Wellbeing is a fundamental requirement for us and our suppliers.
+NWG's suppliers will at all times and under all circumstances maintain a high level of safety including the achievement of all legal standards.
+NWG expects its Suppliers to work with us to establish and maintain a culture and working environment in which Health & Safety is of paramount concern to all.